 The question of how least developed countries can access expensive computer software has long vexed the UN.
 At the same time, even private sector companies sympathetic to the Sustainable Development Goals have been reluctant to share the secrets of their closed-source software.
 To find a solution to this problem recently UNTIL established an Advisory Group composed of outside experts and chaired by Amanda Brock.

-Brock has deep experience in this area and has long played a behind-the-scenes role on global stages leading the charge for more transparency in software.
-Along with her role with UNTIL she is the European Representative of the world’s biggest defensive patent pool, the Open Invention Network, and CEO of the Trustable open source project.
-A lawyer by training and profession, she is a Fellow of the OpenForum Academy, a member of OASIS Standards Open Advisory Board, a founding editor of the Journal of Open Law, Technology and Society.
+Brock has a deep experience in this area.
+Along with her role with UNTIL she is the European Representative of the world’s biggest defensive patent pool, the Open Invention Network and CEO of the Trustable open source project.
+Furthermore she is a Fellow of the OpenForum Academy, a member of OASIS Standards Open Advisory Board, a founding editor of the Journal of Open Law, Technology and Society.

 UNTIL: What is the goal of the UNTIL Open Source and Intellectual Property Advisory Group (OS & IP AG)?

 BROCK: The goal of the Advisory Group is to create intellectual property and open source guidelines and frameworks to support repeatable and sustainable development of digital solutions for United Nations Technology Innovation Labs (UNTIL) Programme emerging technology co-creation initiatives.
 Once created, technology and non-technology organisations will be able to share and benefit from the outputs of the collaborations to allow their digital solutions to add value in support of the Sustainable Development Goals (SDG’s).